notedwin-dev/storyforge-ai/DOCUMENTATION.md

 - **Scalable Infrastructure**: Support for both development (local) and production (AWS) environments
 - **Professional Documentation**: Architecture diagrams, implementation details, and deployment guides

-Your documentation now provides complete technical depth for judges, developers, and stakeholders to understand the sophisticated engineering behind StoryForge AI's innovative storytelling platform! 🌟
+Your documentation now provides complete technical depth for judges, developers, and stakeholders to understand the sophisticated engineering behind TaleCraft AI's innovative storytelling platform! 🌟

 **Ready for hackathon submission and technical review!** 🏆